MaksimRudnev/annotated/README.md

 Annotations are printed in a different (red) color, which makes them easier to understand.

+## Note

+The coloring is based on package `crayon` which works only in RStudio > 1.1.
+Make sure to update RStudio.

 ## Limitations

 Currently limited to the Console use, and 3 conditions.
 Not appropriate for non-interactive use.